voxpupuli/puppet-redis/REFERENCE.md

 Data type: `Array[String[1]]`

-This is a way to pass raw ACLs to Redis.
-Must be in the form of
+This is a way to pass an array of raw ACLs to Redis.
+The ACLs must be in the form of:

-  user USERNAME1 [additional ACL options] user USERNAME2 [additional ACL options]
+  user USERNAME [additional ACL options]

 Default value: `[]`